 A child not attending school is considered a safeguarding matter.
 This is why information about the cause of any absence is always required.
 Parents/Carers should:

-- Follow our Home/School agreement and ensure that their child attends school regularly and on time 8:55am. - Contact the school (by telephone or in person) by 9.30am on the first day of their child's absence.
+- Follow our Home/School agreement and ensure that their child attends school regularly and on time.
+The school gates close at 8:55am and any arrivals after this time will be recorded as Late (L code) on the child's register. - Contact the school (by telephone or in person) by 9.30am on the first day of their child's absence and every day thereafter.
+This includes COVID related absences. - Send a medical note if a child has been absent due to an appointment when said child returns to school.